tomolt/ocron/README.md

 If a rule contains syntax errors and cannot be parsed, it is simply ignored (with a warning message), so other rules will still execute just fine.
 Also, **ocron** will run correctly if no valid rules are specified or the crontab file doesn't exist.

-After startup, **ocron** doesn't allocate any new memory, so memory leaks and out-of-memory situations can't arise.
+After (re-) loading the crontab, **ocron** doesn't allocate any new memory, so memory leaks and out-of-memory situations can't arise.

+A lot of effort has been made to keep **ocron** free of any signal-related race conditions.

 ## How to install